 1 Officer Dead, 4 Others Wounded In Shooting South Of Denver, Police Say

-The Douglas County Sheriff's office south of Denver is tweeting that five police officers were shot and one is confirmed dead after responding to an active situation on Sunday morning.
+The Douglas County Sheriff's office south of Denver says a suspect fired more than 100 rounds in a shooting that killed one police officer and wounded four others, along with two civilians, on Sunday morning.

-The officers were shot while responding to a domestic disturbance call at the Copper Canyon Apartments shortly before 6 a.m., according to the Sheriff's office.
-Two civilians were also injured.
+The officers were shot after responding to an initial report of domestic violence at the Copper Canyon Apartments just after 5 a.m., Sheriff Tony Spurlock said in a news conference.

+The slain officer was 29-year-old Zack Parrish, who had worked for the Douglas County Sheriff's Office for about seven months.
+A motorcade escorted the body of the fallen officer from a nearby hospital in Littleton, Colo.

 **Copper Canyon OIS Update**- Deputies responded to a domestic disturbance resulting in shots fired.
 5 deputies shot by suspect.
 1 deputy confirmed deceased.
 2 civilians also shot by suspect.
 Suspect shot & believed to be dead & no longer a threat. #CopperCanyonOIS— DC Sheriff (@dcsheriff) December 31, 2017

-"We have multiple officers down," said Deputy Jason Blanchard of the incident in Highlands Ranch, Colo., about 15 miles south of Denver.
-"We are not giving numbers or status at this point, we are still working on getting the suspect in custody."

-A Code Red was sent out regarding this incident.
-Any citizens in the affected area are instructed to shelter in place, avoid windows and stay away from exterior walls. pic.twitter.com/RgutCEqgJA— DC Sheriff (@dcsheriff) December 31, 2017

-A SWAT team is on the scene, according to a spokeswoman for the Sheriff's office, and a major highway south of the city was shut down.
+A SWAT team responded to the scene, according to a spokeswoman for the Sheriff's office, and a major highway south of the city was shut down.

 The Sheriff's office tweeted that "due to the size and scope of this investigation an emergency shelter has been set up" at a nearby recreation center.
 In a "code red" alert, the sheriff's office told residents to shelter in place, avoid windows and stay away from exterior walls.